aglaenze/COMSOL/README.md

 - GetNumberOfCharges.C: takes in input the signal root files.
 It looks at the current = f(time); each time the current goes above a threshold, it'a a new event.
 For each event, it integrates the current above the thrshold to extract the number of charges (should correspond to the gain)

-- Analyse.C : uses the root files previously generated with gain.C and ib.C to analyse the data --> fit gain and ibf
+- Analyse.C : uses the root files previously generated with gain.C and ibf.C to analyse the data --> fit gain and ibf
 --> draw gain and ibf curve
 --> compare with real data

 - GetIbf.C: to get IBF by looking at 1D distribution of current --> gives an underestimated IBF

+# Appendix

-## Example of input.txt
+### Example of input.txt

 ```
 modelNum = 18